CATISNOTSODIUM/threadkeep-backend/README.md

 <id>           thread-keep:latest   "./main"   2 minutes ago   Up 2 minutes   0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   thread-keep
 ```
 To stop the container, execute `docker stop <id>` or `docker stop thread-keep`.
 To remove the container, run `docker rm thread-keep`.
-### Navigating the code
+## Navigating the code
-This is the main file structure.
-Note that this is simply *one of* various paradigms to organise your code, and is just a bare starting point.
+This is the main file structure of our project, based on [this repository](https://github.com/CVWO/sample-go-app).
 ```
 .
 ├── cmd
-│   ├── server
+│   ├── server      # Main server
+│   ├── tag         # Handle tag management
 ├── internal
 │   ├── api         # Encapsulates types and utilities related to the API │   ├── dataacess   # Data Access layer accesses data from the database